jere1882/dl-blog/content/blog/transformer-architectures.md

 date: 2024-07-07
 image: /thumbnails/pick_architecure.jpeg
 ---

-When I attended the ICRA 2023, one of the most important robotics conferences in the world, I was astonished to see that half the papers presented made use of transformer architectures.
-I realised that any machine learning practitioner, and even researchers in other fields such as robotics, must have a reasonably good understanding of this new technology and how to apply it.

-The transformer may well be the simplest machine learning architecture to dominate the field in decades to come.
-As of 2024, popular services such as ChatGPT have introduced themselves in record time in the lives of millions of people due to their outstanding versatility and helpfulness.

-This post is an organised compendium of personal notes, pieces of other posts and papers that have I put together as my own in depth introductory guide to transformers.
-I aim at understanding the basic building blocks that form these architectures, as well as how they are employed in cutting edge modern systems.
+This post is an organized compendium of personal notes, excerpts from other posts and papers, which I’ve assembled into my own in-depth introductory guide to transformers.
+My goal is to understand the basic building blocks of these architectures and how they are used in cutting-edge modern systems.

-Let's dive into it!
+The reason I decided to revisit my foundations in transformers is that I attended ICRA 2023 (arguably the most important robotics conference in the world!), and literally half the papers were about using transformers for virtually every imaginable robotics task.
+It made me realize that transformer architectures may well come to dominate the field in the decades to come.

+Let’s dive in!
 # Introduction

 Transformer architectures have been in the spotlight for the last six years, ever since the groundbreaking paper "[Attention is All You Need](https://arxiv.org/abs/1706.03762)" introduced the Transformer model in 2017.
 Even though they were initially designed for natural language processes, transformers have made significant inroads into computer vision.

 A transformer is an attention-based encoder-decoder neural network architecture that was developed to deal with sequential data, as RNNs and LSTMs do.
 ![[Pasted image 20240729043308.png]]
 *Image from the original paper*